kismetwireless/kismet/README.md

 source=wlan2
 ```

-## Starting Kismet

-Kismet can be started normally from the command line, and will run in a small ncurses-based wrapper which will show the most recent server output, and a redirect to the web-based interface.

-Kismet can also be started as a service; typically in this usage you should also pass `--no-ncurses` to prevent the ncurses wrapper from loading.

-An example systemd script is in the `packaging/systemd/` directory of the Kismet source.

 ## Kismet Data Sources

 Kismet gets data (which can be packets, devices, or other information) from "data sources".